lzanini/mdbook-katex/README.md

 ### Windows users

-The recommended way is to download the latest `x86_64-pc-windows-gnu.zip` from [Releases](https://github.com/lzanini/mdbook-katex/releases) for the full functionality, otherwise, things such matrices will not work fine.
-See [#67](https://github.com/lzanini/mdbook-katex/issues/67) for the reasons.
+The recommended way is to download the latest `x86_64-pc-windows-gnu.zip` from [Releases](https://github.com/lzanini/mdbook-katex/releases) for the full functionality.

+Otherwise, building with the default feature may fail unless you have GCC, and you may only be able to [build with the `duktape` feature](#build-options-features) with limited features.

 Another way is [Escape mode](#escape-mode-experimental).